 3. Stress negatively affects grades

 Because a stressed student won’t be able to concentrate on school activities, there is a high possibility that s/he may drop out of school.
-In the American College Health Association National College Health Assessment report alone in 2010, there was 25 percent of students suffered from having a decreased in their grades.
+In the American College Health Association National College Health Assessment report alone in 2010, there was 25 percent of students who suffered from having a decreased in their grades.
 Those students also had difficulties to finish their courses.

 These are just a few of the negative effects of stress on students.
 When I was a student though, I only experienced the effect mentioned above (decrease in sleep).
 It was because, unlike the majority of students, I had my own approach to deal with academic stress.

 As a student, you have some sort of freedom to direct your own life inside the campus.
 One of the biggest parts of such freedom is to figure out how you’re going to approach scholastic challenges.
 Fortunately, you have a good chance to successfully overcome stress.